 The heaping plate that results, accompanied, perhaps, by sweet tea and a triple chocolate cookie, feels like it was prepared by a friend.
 "It's very personal," Thome explains.
 "People have an opportunity to add on to what we've created, and it helps them feel like it's theirs.
 Customers come in and make suggestions, and we listen to that."

 Thome has grown with the restaurant.
 He was hired to take orders at the front counter, and he learned owner Laurey Masterton's secret to customer service — a ready smile and an attentive ear.
 Today, he and his wife, Emily Thome, manage the restaurant and uphold Masterton's legacy.
-She recently passed away after a life of activism, athleticism and great cooking.
+She passed away several years ago after a life of activism, athleticism and great cooking.
 To learn more about her, pick up a cookbook from the shop.
 Her most recent, The Fresh Honey Cookbook, provides recipes for 12 varietals of honey and includes notes from her observations as a beekeeper.